MuhammadUsmanRafi/TinDog/README.md

 ### Author 🧑‍💻

-This TinDog website was created by [Muhammad Usman].
+Muhammad Usman created this TinDog website.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-usman-a04a71195/) for more information.

+### Note 📝

+Please remember that this project is just a template and can be customized to fit your own unique ideas and designs.

 ---